A Trip to the Moon: Filming

-Coloring
+Colouring

-Color prints were produced for a small percentage of Méliès's films and advertised alongside the black-and-white versions at a higher price.
-From approximately 1897 to 1912, these prints (for films such as The Kingdom of the Fairies, The Impossible Voyage, The Barber of Seville, and A Trip to the Moon) were hand-colored by Élisabeth and Berthe Thuillier's coloring lab in Paris.
-The Thuilliers led a studio of two hundred women, painting directly on film stock with brushes in carefully chosen colors.
-Each worker was assigned a specific color to apply to a frame of film in assembly line style, with more than twenty colors sometimes used for a single film.
-On average, the Thuilliers' lab produced about sixty hand-colored copies of a film.
+Colour prints were produced for a small percentage of Méliès's films and advertised alongside the black-and-white versions at a higher price.
+From approximately 1897 to 1912, these prints (for films such as The Kingdom of the Fairies, The Impossible Voyage, The Barber of Seville, and A Trip to the Moon) were hand-coloured by Élisabeth and Berthe Thuillier's colouring lab in Paris.
+The Thuilliers led a studio of two hundred women, painting directly on film stock with brushes in carefully chosen colours.
+Each worker was assigned a specific colour to apply to a frame of film in assembly line style, with more than twenty colours sometimes used for a single film.
+On average, the Thuilliers' lab produced about sixty hand-coloured copies of a film.

 Music

 Although Méliès's films were silent, they were not intended to be seen silently; exhibitors often used a bonimenteur, or narrator, to explain the story as it unfolded on the screen, accompanied by sound effects and live music.
 Méliès himself took considerable interest in musical accompaniment for his films, and prepared special film scores for several of them, including The Kingdom of the Fairies and The Barber of Seville.
 He did not require specific music for any film, allowing exhibitors freedom to choose whatever accompaniment they felt most suitable.
 When the film was screened at the Olympia music hall in Paris in 1902, an original film score was reportedly written for it.

 In 1903, the English composer Ezra Read published a piano piece called A Trip to the Moon: Comic Descriptive Fantasia, which follows Méliès's film scene by scene and may have been used as a score for the film; it may have been commissioned by Méliès himself, who had likely met Read on one of his trips to England.
-More recent composers who have recorded scores for A Trip to the Moon include Nicolas Godin and Jean-Benoit Dunckel of Air (for the 2011 restoration; see the Hand-colored version section below), Frederick Hodges, Robert Israel, Eric Le Guen, Lawrence Lehérissey (a great-great-grandson of Méliès), Jeff Mills, Donald Sosin, and Victor Young (for an abridged print featured as a prologue to the 1956 film Around the World in 80 Days).
+More recent composers who have recorded scores for A Trip to the Moon include Nicolas Godin and Jean-Benoit Dunckel of Air (for the 2011 restoration; see the Hand-coloured version section below), Frederick Hodges, Robert Israel, Eric Le Guen, Lawrence Lehérissey (a great-great-grandson of Méliès), Jeff Mills, Donald Sosin, and Victor Young (for an abridged print featured as a prologue to the 1956 film Around the World in 80 Days).